GeorgePapageorgakis/Atmospheric-model-MPI/README.md

 Vertically, in our problem, there is no communication, only calculation based on the position in the grid: y (x) = a * pow(x, n), n = 10

-2. Calculation magazines of the total mass of the atmosphere, to confirm that the simulation works correctly.
+2.Calculation magazines of the total mass of the atmosphere, to confirm that the simulation works correctly.

 ![equation 2](https://github.com/GeorgePapageorgakis/Atmospheric-model-MPI/blob/master/figures/total%20mass.jpg)